a-b-street/osm2streets/docs/how_it_works.md

 A "simple sausage link" is a dual carriageway that split very briefly and then re-joins, with no intermediate roads.
 These are collapsed into one road between the intersections, with a barrier lane inserted in the middle.
 The code is well-documented and better reference.

-### ShrinkOverlappingRoads

-This is a hack to make dual carriageways drawn close together in OSM look half-reasonable, before we successfully merge them.
-It looks for road polygons that physically overlap, then just halves all lane widths.
-It doesn't attempt to shift the road center or re-apply placement tags.

 ### MergeDualCarriageways (experimental)

 TODO.
 Explain branches and bridges.